Farzan-I/Farzan-CV/README.md

 ### Excellent Communicator

-* While at [deVere Group](#devere-acuma-devere-group-may-2016-to-nov-2016), I generated client quarterly reports and provided weekly updates on their investments.
-This put a client's mind at ease, built rapport during uncertain times and in turn created a customer for life
+* While at [deVere Group](#devere-acuma-devere-group-may-2016-to-nov-2016), many clients felt in the dark in regards to their investments.
+I provided quarterly reports to clients and provided weekly updates on their investments after two weeks of joining the team.
+This put a client's mind at ease, built rapport during uncertain times, increased our revenue as there was more transparency they wanted to invest more and in turn created a customer for life

-* At [Makers](#makers-academy-mar-2022-to-jul-2022), I used pair programming on various tasks such as afternoon side projects and actual [group]() ENDPOINT
+* ENDPOINT

 Providing direction and a clear outline of the task at hand in the various Makers [projects](#projects) I've been in demonstrates my ability to get my point across and translate it into production quality code.
 This